-Command Description New Allows you to select either Basic Scan or Web Service scan, and then launches the Scan Wizard, which steps you through the process of starting a scan.
+Command Description New Allows you to select Guided Scan, Basic Scan, API Scan, or Enterprise Scan, and then launches the associated Scan Wizard, which steps you through the process of starting a scan.
 Open Allows you to open either a scan or a generated report.
 Schedule Opens the Manage Scheduled Scans window, which allows you to add, edit, or delete a scheduled scan.
 Import Scan Allows you to import a scan file.
 Export This command is available only when a tab containing a scan is selected.
+You

-You may: Export a scan Export scan details Export a scan to Software Security Center Export protection rules to a web application firewall (WAF) Close Tab When multiple tabs are open, closes the selected tab.
+Command Description Close Tab may: Export a scan Export scan details Export a scan to Software Security Center Export protection rules to a web application firewall (WAF) When multiple tabs are open, closes the selected tab.
 Tip: You can right-click any open tab and use the context-menu options as follows: Close - Close the tab that you clicked Close All But This - Close all tabs except the tab that you clicked Close All - Close all tabs Likewise, you can use a middle-click or CTRL+F4 to close a single tab.
 If you are closing the tab for a retest scan, you may be prompted about keeping the scan.
-For more information, see "Retesting Vulnerabilities" on page 224.
-Exit Closes the Fortify WebInspect program.
+For more information, see "Retesting Vulnerabilities" on Exit page 221.
+Closes the Fortify WebInspect program.